SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** After completing all the challenges of Responsive Web Design of beta.freecodecamp.com I have started their second project 'Build A Survey Page'.
 I was not able to finish work till 12'o clock yesterday, but finished it just right now, that's why updating log.

 **Link to work:** You can find the work here https://codepen.io/srrohitkandpal/pen/dvjvbj

+### Day 26: March 27, 2017

+**Today's Progress**: I have skipped one more day that is Sunday.
+But today I have started the third project of beta.freecodecamp.com that is Product Landing Page for my personal client website Cruise Carrot.

+**Thoughts:** I have just started this project one hour before, and i will this whole only after that I will feel well.

+**Link to work:** You can find the work here https://codepen.io/srrohitkandpal/pen/mWGqKx